Bruc3U/Iowa_liquor_sale_analysis/README.md

 ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/d0976368-e7f1-423b-9da4-9f5ca78aa9ce)

-As we can observe most counties suffered losses during the pandemic.<br>
+As we can observe most counties suffered losses during the pandemic.
 POLK County (DES MOINES) remains sheltered from the aftermath.<br>
-This enhances our first conclusion, most urban centers barely kept their initial growth.<br> Moreover, looking at counties expanded our vision on the matter.
+This enhances our first conclusion, most urban centers barely kept their initial growth.<br>

-Our overall analysis confirmed several trends during the pandemic.<br>
+Our overall analysis confirmed several trends during the pandemic.
 Many individuals moved out of city hubs and remained in the suburbs or smaller agglomerations.<br>
-The county analysis showed us the decrease in overall liquor purchases in the state of Iowa.<br>
+The county analysis showed us the decrease in overall liquor purchases in the state of Iowa.

-To complete our hypothesis, we will need to look at individual behavior.
+Despite our analysis, the data does not differentiate between individuals and businesses.
+Our goal is to draw conclusions on the behavioral changes of Iowa residents, not businesses.<br>
+In this case, we will need to restrict the data to avoid business transactions in order to focus on private individuals.

 ### 2/Consumption Habits Analysis